ds4se/chapters/brusso/NeedsDataAnalysisPattern.md

 - actionable
 - successful at a certain degree.

-and the  key steps for the construction of  data analysis patterns will include but not restricted to:
+and the  key steps for the construction of  data analysis patterns will include but be not restricted to:
 - Mining literature to extract candidate solutions
 - Identifying a common language to express a solution in a form that software engineers can easily understand and re-use.
 For instance, we can think of annotated UML or algorithm notation expressing the logic of the analysis
 - Defining a measure of success for a solution